txt/se4ai24/docs/hw2.md

 <img src="img/htop.png" width=500>

+less than .35 sd

+XXX exit file. using "#", comment out antyhing that is not an SS-* file

 After 30 minutes, do you have any large and nasty models still running?
 If yes, then kill those processes and do not use them in the following.
 After killing, look at the tail of files in ~/tmp/_mqs.
 Does the last line look funny (i.e. a killed process did not complete writing that line?).
 If yes, delete that file.

 5. Change directories into ~/tmp/_mqs.
 Take a look at what you find.
 You should see around 49 files.
 Inside of one them (eg. SS-A.csv) you will see things like the following.

 ```
 /Users/timm/gits/timm/ezr/data/optimize/config/SS-A.csv